tido64/rainbow/doc/includes/sprite_sheet_animations.md

 ```

 `frames` is an array of texture ids that are played back in succession.
 In C++,
-the array must be terminated with `Animation::kAnimationEnd`.
+the array must be terminated with `Animation::Frame::end()`.
 The playback rate
 is determined by frames per second, or `fps`.

 By default, an animation always loops without any delays between each cycle.